 This supposedly “secret and undocumented” directive was cooked up by “SEO Specialists” needing to fill their blogs with new and interesting content.
 It likely originated in the misunderstanding of the noindex meta tag.
 It’s supposedly more powerful than the “Disallow” directive as crawlers could still request pages and find links to other pages without including the page itself in search results.
-There are no known crawlers using this directive and it’s entirely pointless, but hey – easy SEO points!
+No known crawlers are using this directive and it’s entirely pointless, but hey – easy SEO points!

 This directive was seen on 26 423 domains.

 I’ll not cite any sources here because I don’t want them to get any more traffic and attention for this “innovation”.

 Allow.
 They serve the same purpose but has a copyright holders’ interest group’s acronym as a prefix and suffixed with “-crawl[er].
 Innovative.
 There are no known implementors; why would there be any?

 These directives were seen on 245 domains.
 Documentation is provided by IPTC.

 I believe it would be worthwhile to adopt any of these directives that you find interesting (except for Noindex, of course).
 There aren’t many crawlers that support these lesser-known directives, but search engines will adopt new directives as they start to see them in active use.
 It could be worthwhile exploring the different options and see whether your site can break into some new markets by increasing their search presence around the world.

 It doesn’t hurt to adopt new directives.
 Lines in robots files that contain directives that aren’t understood by crawlers will simply be ignored.
 Placing the lesser-known directives towards the end of your robots file could help assure that any parsing error would happen after the more popular directives already have been accepted by their processors.